 Postdoctoral Fellow who worked on the NSF-funded project "Genetic Architecture of Maize and Teosinte."
 After a short stint at NCSU, Jason worked as a wheat breeder in industry for several years, and is now at Montana State University working on the development of a wheat NAM population.

 |Zhengbin Liu (2011-2014)|

 Postdoctoral Fellow.
-A native of China, Zhengbin is working on the NSF-funded project "Genetic Architecture of Maize and Teosinte."
+A native of China, Zhengbin worked on the NSF-funded project "Genetic Architecture of Maize and Teosinte."
 His projects involved the analysis of kernel shape/weight and leaf traits in the Teosinte NILs.
 Zhengbin has moved to St. Louis for a post-doc in Chris Topp's lab at the Danforth Center, and recently accepted a position with Partek Software in St. Louis.